atomxu10/NLP-ProbabilityTopicModel/README.md

 The parameters set by the user affect the learning process of the model and the final result.
 These parameters are not obtained through data training but are determined by some prior knowledge or experience.
 The value of the parameter usually needs to be adjusted and optimized according to the actual situation.
 The values of these parameters can impact the performance of the LDA model and the generated topic distributions.
 The following are some of the main parameters in the LDA model:

 - Number of Topics (K)

   It defines the number of topics the user aims to extract from the data.
 Too few topics may lead to information loss, while too many topics could render the model difficult to interpret.
 Hence, choosing an appropriate number of topics is pivotal in determining the model’s quality.

 - Parameter $\alpha$

+  Parameter $\alpha$ is the Dirchlet-prior concentration parameter of the per-document topic distribution, determining the density of the topic distribution for each document.
+A smaller value of $\alpha$ leads to sparser topic distributions within documents, implying that each document tends to be associated with only a few topics.
+Conversely, a larger value of α results in more uniform topic distributions within documents, meaning that each document might encompass a broader range of topics.
+The appropriate value of $\alpha$ depends on the characteristics of the text data, usually between 0.01 and 1.